SARTHAK200321/30_days_ai_voice_agent/README.md

-# 🎙️ AI VOICE AGENTS
+# 🎙️ NOVA - AI VOICE AGENTS

 ## Project Overview:

-This project is part of the 30 Days of AI Voice Agents Challenge.
+This project was developed as part of the 30 Days of AI Voice Agents Challenge by Murf AI.
-It is an AI-powered voice interaction system with the following key features:

-1.Text-to-Speech (TTS) using Murf API
-2.Speech-to-Text (STT) transcription using AssemblyAI API 3.Conversational AI Agent powered by Google Gemini API 4.Simple, responsive frontend UI built with HTML, CSS, JavaScript 5.Backend server implemented with FastAPI (Python)
+It is a conversational voice agent capable of handling speech-to-text, text-to-speech, intelligent task execution, and real-time search through various API integrations.

-The system allows users to record their voice, get transcriptions, interact with a conversational agent, and listen to AI-generated audio replies.
+The system allows users to record their voice, get transcriptions, interact with a conversational agent, browse live search results, and listen to AI-generated audio replies.

+## 🚀 Features Implemented:

+ * Text-to-Speech (TTS) using Murf API.
+ * Speech-to-Text (STT) transcription using AssemblyAI API.
+ * Conversational Agent powered by Google Gemini API.
+ * Weather Skill – fetches live weather updates.
+ * News Skill – retrieves latest headlines by category (politics, sports, tech, etc.)
+ * Browse Search – integrated SerpAPI for real-time web search and latest information.
+ * API Key Configuration – users can securely enter their own API keys via the UI and use the agent with their credentials.
+ * Frontend Enhancements – responsive UI with HTML, CSS, JavaScript.
+ * Backend Server implemented with FastAPI (Python).

 ## 🛠️ Tech Stack: